LindenParkesLab/snaplab.github.io/docs/lab_manual/index.md

 ### Computers
 All lab members need a computer to get their work done.
 Depending on your role and the specifics of your project, the lab may provide a computer dedicated to you (e.g., laptop or desktop).
 Any computers purchased by the lab will remain the property of the lab and should be treated as such.
 In turn, all computers (including all peripheral equipment) must be returned to the lab when your tenure is complete.

-{: .note-title }
-> Important
->
-> Full-time postdocs primarily supervised by Linden will be given a $4,000 tech allowance when they start at the lab.
-The purpose of this tech allowance is to get postdocs setup with their local computing needs.
+Full-time postdocs and graduate students, primarily supervised by Linden, will be given a $4,000 tech allowance when they start at the lab.
+This amount is non-expiring and can be used anytime.
+The purpose of this tech allowance is to get trainees setup with their local computing needs.
 For example, this might include a new laptop and peripherals.
 If you're a Mac user, all purchases must go via [Kite & Key](https://kiteandkey.rutgers.edu/).
 Otherwise, we have access to a wide range of vendors, including Dell & Amazon.
->
+Regarding the latter, Rutgers places some restrictions on the Amazon catalogue, but we're able to purchase most things.
+If you're unsure, just send a link to Linden and he can check.

 ### Lab meetings
 We will have a lab meeting every week, which everyone should aim to attend.
 The meeting will be a hybrid of in-person and Zoom.
 You can find it on the **Meetings** [calendar](#calendars).
 Note, owing to the relatively small size of the SNaP Lab, we are currently holding a joint lab meeting with the [Holmes Lab](https://holmeslab.rutgers.edu/).